cloudmesh/cloudmesh-openapi/README.md

     ```bash
     cms openapi server stop natural-lang-analysis
     ```

 ### AWS

 * Jonathan

 ### Azure

-Using the Azure Computer Vision AI service, you can describe, analyze and/ or get tags for a locally stored image or you can read the text from an image or hand-written file.

 #### Setting up Azure Sentiment Analysis and Translation Services